k-ondrat/mipt_adv_python_2024/README.md

 # mipt_advanced_python_2024
-There will be my homework
+There are homework assignments on the MIPT 2024 Advanced Python course here.